- Why Should I Install Fake Grass for Dogs?

 An artificial turf installation will last 10 to 20 years.

-The longevity of the grass depends on how well it’s maintained, how much traffic it receives, and the quality of the product; higher-end grass usually lasts longer.
+The longevity of the grass depends on a number of factors such as; how well it’s maintained, how much traffic it receives, and the quality of the product.

 What Makes A Turf Product Durable?